aderbane/HelloKitKat/README.md

 HelloKitKat
 ===========

-Android demo application to show different Screen modes including the "Immersive" modes that were added to Android KitKat
+Android Studio project to demonstrate different Screen modes including the "Immersive" modes that were added to Android KitKat.